College and Career Center → Planning → Career: Summer Enrichment

 Julian Krinsky Academic Enrichment Camp

 An opportunity to sample the excitement and challenge of college life.
-There are 1, 2 and 3-week sessions for students ages 13 - 17.
-It is at Bryn Mawr College, U Penn, Haverford, and Princeton.
+There are 1, 2 and 3-week sessions for students ages 13-17 at Bryn Mawr College, U Penn, Haverford, and Princeton.

 Lewis & Clark Fir Acres Workshop in Writing and Thinking